Adding Value to Benefits, Not Readily Monetizable

 What?

 This is what biomass systems economists do.
 We add value to goods and services in value attributes that go beyond having a price in dollars.
 Most of my economist colleagues are brilliant price analysts.
 I am a manure visionary by education and experience.
 Our economic analyses are correctly driven by the dollar value of everything being analyzed.
-Where does a non-dollar economist fit in?
+Where does a non-price economist fit in?
 We develop opportunity cost estimates in value attributes other than the traditional monetary values.
 We build models and scenarios that transform what is known into frontiers of information that are unknown.

 This blog’s table emerged from the Operations Management class I teach at Greenville University.
 Comparing 40 years of unanticipated career analytical tasks that emerged unexpectedly, without existing models, and required new performance metrics of some kind.
 Production system models are best over-built, as reasonably possible, to see the indirect changes outside of the specific process of focus.